LeaPhant/pagkibot/README.md

 npm i
 ```

-- Now open the `credentials.json` file and enter the needed information in between the quotes
+- Now open the `credentials.json` file in any text editor and enter the required information in between the quotes

 ```JSON
 {